CSC207-UofT/course-project-0xta1l/phase0/progress_report.md

 Makayla: Makayla has worked on the CRC model and the progress report.
 She plans on curating discussions around obstacles and helping with presenters.

-Mieko: Mieko has worked on the CRC model and writing code for controllers/presenters/UI.
+Mieko: Mieko has worked on the CRC model, the CRC model summary, and writing code for the presenters and UI.
 She plans on establishing a larger database and working more on user interface.